Introduction

 They are asking: “Why should we choose you over every alternative?”

-A strategic proposal: - Frames the client’s challenge clearly.
+- Frames the client’s challenge clearly.

 - Demonstrates deep understanding.